 In competitive markets, home sellers cannot afford to be sloppy with details.
-A well thought out and executed listing strategy, that includes a plan to list at the right time, is critical in maximizing a home’s price and time on market.
+A well-thought-out and executed listing strategy, that includes a plan to list at the right time, is critical in maximizing a home’s price and time on the market.
 So, when is the best time to put your home on the market?
-While the best timeframes may vary by region, according to many sources, generally speaking the best time of year to list a home is between the months of March and April.
+While the best timeframe may vary by region, according to many sources, generally speaking, the best time of year to list a home is between the months of March and April.

-As a home seller, because most homebuyers begin their search on sites like REcolorado.com, when selling your home, your biggest challenge may be getting your listing to stand out.
-In the spring it can be difficult to beat the flood of new homes for sale that push yours lower in search results.
-The largest number of homes usually come on the market the last weeks of February and into early March, so if you list your home before then, you may quickly become outranked.
+Because most homebuyers begin their search on sites like REcolorado.com, when selling your home, your biggest challenge may be getting your listing to stand out.
+In the spring it can be difficult to beat the flood of new homes for sale that push your listing lower in search results.
+The largest number of homes usually come on the market in the last weeks of February through early March.
 Listing your home in late March or early April, however, means you’ll likely bypass this surge.
 You’ll want to work with an agent that has a strategy to keep your listing top of mind and visible to potential buyers during this time.

-If you’re thinking about buying or selling a home this spring, you can connect with Colorado REALTOR at REcolorado.com.
-You can also search the most accurate and up-to-date home listings.
+If you’re thinking about buying or selling a home this spring, you can connect with Colorado REALTOR and search for the most accurate and up-to-date home listings. at REcolorado.com.

 Originally posted in February 2017.
 Updated in March 2020.